Miriam Mayorga

-Miriam Anahí Mayorga (born 20 November 1989) is an Argentine footballer who plays as a defensive midfielder for Boca Juniors and the Argentina women's national team.
+Miriam Anahí Mayorga (born 20 November 1989) is an Argentine former professional footballer.
+Currently a centre-back, she operated as a defensive midfielder for most of her career.

 International career

 Mayorga made her senior debut for Argentina at the 2019 FIFA Women's World Cup qualification (CONCACAF–CONMEBOL play-off) second leg against Panama on 13 November 2018.
 She started her career for Luna Park, in Bariloche.